 Haagen-Dazs is not new in Norway, but thanks to Iceland we got some new flavors from them too, like their Caramel collection and Vanilla Collection.
 We guarantee you’ve never tasted real ice cream like this!

 May Iceland Foods become successful in Norway?

-It’s not easy to compete against the established supermarkets in Oslo Metro area, and experts are already divided in the thoughts of Iceland’s future in Norway.
+It’s not easy to compete against the established supermarkets in Oslo Metro area, and experts are already divided into the thoughts of Iceland’s future in Norway.
 After Lidl was giving up in 2009, there are only 3 food providers left in the Norwegian food market: Norgesgruppen, Coop and Rema 1000.
-Now we get another chance: Norwegians should appreciate the amazing selection of pizza and ice cream – it must be gift from heaven, since Norwegians already eat lots of that – and now we have more options than ever.
+Now we get another chance: Norwegians should appreciate the amazing selection of pizza and ice cream – it must be a gift from heaven since Norwegians already eat lots of that – and now we have more options than ever.
 We welcome Iceland to join the Norwegian market, and we hope they will survive, grow and become successful here, because Norway really needs them.
 Norway is world famous for having overpriced food and food prices are yet increasing.
 Yeah, indeed, everything is too expensive here, while only Norwegian food providers control the entire market.
 We think Iceland’s concept is really great for Norway because they will bring something new and exciting that we have missed.
 It would be great if Norwegians finally open their eyes for some exotic food!
 Yeah, let’s enjoy the variety and extended selection of flavors that Iceland now offers to Norway!